laragento/docs/create-a-module.md

 	- Connect to needed webservices like payment provider, delivery, tracking, exchange rates
 - Support
 	- Facades, Helpers and Stuff

+**Not used folders**
+These folders are not used and can be deleted:
+- Entities
+    - Replaced with Models

+**Additional folders**
+Try to avoid adding new folders to a module

 <a name="used-external-packages"></a>
 ## Used External Packages